Building Fire Safety Committee

 The City of Marion has established a Building Fire Safety Committee which is responsible for ensuring that the level of fire safety within existing buildings is maintained to a satisfactory level.

-The Building Fire Safety Committee consists of two members of Council staff, a fire engineer and a representative from the South Australian Metropolitan Fire Service.
-The Committee meets regularly to undertake inspections of buildings within the City of Marion and, where necessary, will request that the level of fire safety within buildings be upgraded to a satisfactory standard.
+The Building Fire Safety Committee consists of Council staff, a person with building surveying qualifications and a person with expertise in the area of fire safety, along with a representative from the South Australian Metropolitan Fire Service.
+The committee meets regularly to undertake inspections of buildings within the City of Marion and, where necessary, will request that the level of fire safety within buildings be upgraded to a satisfactory standard.

 - Aged care and supported residential facilities

 - Hotels/motels and other accommodation buildings

 - Buildings where large numbers of people may congregate

 - Warehouses, factories, shops, offices and other commercial buildings